 This guide to print and online health resources lists resources deemed useful, authoritative and current.
 It does not include materials pertinent only to specific diseases or conditions; for such materials, please ask a librarian for assistance.
 This guide is for informational purposes and is not a substitute for consulting with your physician or other health care provider.

 Open enrollment for the Affordable Care Act (ACA), also known as Obamacare, ended on February 15, 2015.
-Plans and estimated prices for 2016 coverage will be available late in 2015.
+You can apply for 2016 health insurance coverage starting on November 1, 2015.

 There are four ways that consumers can sign up for insurance under the ACA.